 Victorian and Edwardian intellectual history and the British Empire

-Mr. Santelli's major focus is on the multitude of reactions in late 19th and early 20th century Britain to modernism and the modern world.
+Mr. Santelli's major focus is on the multitude of reactions in late nineteenth and early twentieth-century Britain to modernism and the modern world.
 This ranges from the art of John Ruskin and the Pre-Raphaelites, William Morris and the Arts & Crafts movement to the neo-feudalism of Hilaire Belloc and G. K. Chesterton.
-He hopes to integrate in to my research such phenomena as the political fragmentation of the time and the rise of the museum and other historical preservation efforts.
+He hopes to integrate into his research such phenomena as the political fragmentation of the time and the rise of the museum and other historical preservation efforts.

-He received his bachelor’s degree in classical studies from the College of William & Mary and my master’s degree in History from George Mason University.
+He received his bachelor’s degree in classical studies from the College of William & Mary and his master’s degree in History from George Mason University.

 - HIST 102: European History since 1600